DiamondLightSource/Opt-ID/README.md

 #### `--num-threads`, `--queue`, and `--node-os`

 These are used in conjunction with `--cluster-on`.
-They all have sensible default values if not provided, so they can be omitted if this level of control isn't of interest to the job in mind.

 Some examples of using these flags would be

 ```
 python -m IDSort.src.optid --sort --cluster-on --node-os rhel7 /path/to/yaml /path/to/data/dir
-python -m IDSort.src.optid --sort --cluster-on --queue low /path/to/yaml /path/to/data/dir
+python -m IDSort.src.optid --shim --cluster-on --queue low.q /path/to/yaml /path/to/data/dir
 ```

 #### `--seed` and `--seed-value`